-Tolyatti is the second largest city of the Samara region, located in the middle reaches of the Volga River, on the left bank.
-It is a major center of automotive and chemical industries, as well as rail, river and road transport, the largest city in Russia which is not a regional capital.
+Tolyatti is the second largest city in the Samara region of Russia, located in the middle reaches of the Volga River, on its left bank.
+It is a major center of automotive and chemical industries, as well as rail, river and road transport, the largest city in the country which is not a regional capital.

 The town was founded by Vasily Tatishev as a fortress called Stavropol to protect the territory of the Russian Empire from nomad raids in 1737.
 During the 19th century the town’s population hardly grew, and was about 6 thousand people.

 By the 1950s, there were only about 12,000 people in the town.
 When Zhigulyovskaya hydro power station and Kyubyshev water reservoir were constructed, almost the whole town was moved to a new location.

 In 1964, the city was renamed in honor of the General Secretary of the Italian Communist Party Palmiro Togliatti.
 In 1966, together with the Italian automaker FIAT, construction of the Volga Automobile Plant (VAZ), the largest in the USSR, began.
 In 1964-1970, the population of the city doubled.
 According to 1970 census, 251,000 people lived in Tolyatti.